amyjhg/angularjs-sample/README.md

 # angularjs-sample
-Using AngularJS working with sails.js create an appealing application.
+Using AngularJS working with sails.js create an user authentication application.